 If you are designing a computer game, there is no Dungeon Master to fudge the rules for you.
 There is only a program that is going to execute every line of code you enter with exacting literalness.
 You do not have the luxury of designing an arbitrary or unfair combat system.
 Any factors that are going to tilt combat in the players’ favor have to be coded into the game itself.

 Unfortunately, most games that use a D&D-style combat system fail to give the player enough tactical options to manage the risks imposed by a highly randomized combat environment.
 They adopt the Thac0, the randomized damage and the saving throws, but then fail utterly to give the player more than a small handful of real tactical options.
 The player’s only friends become superior stats and superior loot.

 This is poor design.
-Giving the player better combat numbers merely amounts to weighing the dice in the player’s favor.
-Weighing the dice does not turn a game of luck into a game of skill.
+Giving the player better combat numbers merely amounts to weighting the dice in the player’s favor.
+Weighting the dice does not turn a game of luck into a game of skill.
 In a game with randomized outcomes in combat, you have to give the player some robust tactical tools to manage her risk, or else she might as well be playing this.

 Some game designers have done a better job of introducing outside tactical considerations than others.
 Compare, just for a moment, two popular computer RPGs with D&D-based combat systems: Baldur’s Gate and Pool of Radiance.

 Pool of Radiance implements a wide variety of tactical considerations which allow the player to mitigate the risks inherent to a highly random, dice-based battle system: distance, directional facing, different attacks (fighters can sweep groups of adjacent enemies), and large numbers of characters under your control with different strengths and abilities.